-In a food processor, pulse the sucanat for 40 seconds until fine.
-Add the chocolate chips, cocoa powder, and the vanilla beans (the inside of the vanilla bean).
+- In a food processor, pulse the sucanat for 40 seconds until fine.
+Add the chocolate chips, cocoa powder, and the vanilla beans (split the bean in half and scrap out the tiny seeds inside using a spoon or butter knife).
 Pulse for 30-45 seconds until the chocolate chips have been ground into a fine powder.

-To Use: Warm 1 cup of milk.
-Add 3 tablespoons of hot chocolate mix to the warm milk and stir.
+- Warm 1 cup of milk.
+Add 3 tablespoons of hot chocolate mix to the warm milk and stir until fully dissolved.

 Tip: Don’t throw out the long vanilla bean (the exterior).
 Add the long vanilla bean pod to the jar of the hot chocolate.
 The bean pod can also be added to a jar of vodka for making homemade vanilla extract.